rhjensen79/robert-jensen.dk/content/posts/2020-application-deployment-with-salt-and-vra/index.md

     - match: grain
     - docker
 ```
+The top.sls file, is simply a filter, that decides what jobs to run, based on different things on the minion.
+This can be hostname, grains, os or something else.
+You can do some pretty advanced things, that is out of scope for this post.

+I have mine setup as below.

-'*' means all minions, and it runs base jobs, lige enabling Presence on the minion.
-Setting the correct SSH keys, and installing and configuring LogInsight agent.
+'*' means all minions, and it runs base jobs, like enabling Presence on the minion.
+Setting the correct SSH keys, and SSH configuration, and installing and configuring the LogInsight agent.

 'App:Docker' matches all Grains with the folling key and value, and applys the job Docker.

 'test:container' is for testing jobs in my container.
-See this [post](https://www.robert-jensen.dk/posts/2020-docker-for-almost-everything/) for more info.
+See this [post](https://www.robert-jensen.dk/posts/2020-docker-for-almost-everything/) for more info, on how i setup this litte test minion :-)

 The above means that my VM, get all the jobs in * but also the jobs in App:Docker.
+- presence
+- ssh
+- loginsight
+- docker

 All jobs are placed in /srv/salt/jobname/ with a init.sls file in each, to be run as the first job, so all I need to reference, is the folder.
+The folder can also contain files, like the startup_options.conf for docker, or LogInsight agents files, that get transfered, from the master, to the minion, as part of the job.

 The docker job I run, contains the following :